Contrasting CION Invt (CION) and Its Peers

-CION Invt (NYSE: CION – Get Rating) is one of 678 public companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
-We will compare CION Invt to related businesses based on the strength of its profitability, valuation, risk, institutional ownership, earnings, analyst recommendations and dividends.
+CION Invt (NYSE: CION – Get Rating) is one of 684 public companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare CION Invt to related companies based on the strength of its dividends, analyst recommendations, risk, valuation, profitability, earnings and institutional ownership.

 This table compares CION Invt and its peers top-line revenue, earnings per share and valuation.